-What does reaching science-based net-zero mean?
+What does reaching science-based targets mean?

-Long-term science-based targets are your net-zero targets (a 90%+ reduction in emissions), with a maximum date of 2050.
+Long-term science-based targets are your net-zero targets (a 90%+ reduction in emissions), with a latest date of 2050.
+Near-term targets must include a reduction of minimum 50% by 2030 (or 5-10 years from a base year).

-What is included in net-zero targets?
+What is included in science-based targets?

-95% coverage of scopes 1 & 2 and 90% coverage of Scope 3 emissions must be included in the baseline and targets.
+95% coverage of scopes 1 and 2 and 90% coverage of scope 3 emissions should be included in the baseline and targets.